kasper/phoenix/API.md

 ### Space

-- `spaceDidChange`, triggered when the active space has changed
+- `spaceDidChange` triggered when the active space has changed

 ### App